Bane Witch Agathia

 Bane Witch Agathia is the Cryx Battlebox caster.
 Like all Battlebox casters, she is built to be relatively simple to use while still providing a meaningful introduction to the faction.
 As such she exemplifies many of the powers (ignore terrain & debuff the enemy) and weaknesses of Cryx (easy to kill).
 If you're learning the game, it is best to use her vs one of the other battlebox casters because they're all designed to have roughly the same power level.
 None of them are top tier casters, as they lack the flexibility or strength to be top contenders.

-Her tool box hits many of the hallmarks of Cryx including a debuff, soul mechanics, mobility improvements, above average focus, and a strong offensive spell.
+Her tool box hits many of the hallmarks of Cryx including a debuff, soul mechanics, mobility improvements, above average focus, a decent ARM buff, and a strong offensive spell.
 On the down side, her protective abilities will be short lived and she is not that hard to kill.

 Leveraging her strengths primarily means using her spells rather than her personal combat ability.
 It's best to keep her safe with distance and clever use of a combination of Apparition, Vanish, and her feat.